po-boisvert/Election_Analysis/README.md

 ### Total votes

-- There we 369,711 votes cast in the election.
+- This election aggregated a total of 369,711 votes.

 ### The candidates